-- A grand prize of Nick Arcade was a trip to Universal Studios, where the show was recorded.
+- One of the grand prizes of Nick Arcade, Get The Picture and the final season of Family Double Dare was a trip to Universal Studios, where the show was recorded.
 If you enjoyed the place, you got a couple of extra days to stay; otherwise, you might have been let down.

 - High Rollers: On the 1978-80 NBC version, the producers were known to offer off-beat or otherwise unusual prizes such as African musical dolls, an antique Chinese fishbowl (with a stated value of $10,000), gift certificates to Kentucky Fried Chicken (dubbed "Sunday Chicken for a Year", effectively 52 $10 gift certificates), and a trip to the Kentucky Derby with $100 bets on each horse.
 And those were just a few of the examples.

 - Mexican show En Familia Con Chabelo has a memorable show called La Catafixia in which children are tortured with doubt and anxiety after "what would be behind that door".
 The contestant may unknowingly interchange a Sony stereo for a broom, for example.

 - In the dreadful children's game show Thousand-Dollar Bee, the prize for the entire season was a $1000 savings bond for college; in this decade, probably enough for a handful of credit hours or one semester of required textbooks.
 No wonder so many of the kids weren't even trying.